 During an online evaluation period, students will receive email reminders that list courses they can evaluate online at AccessUH and instructions on how to complete the evaluations.

 At the conclusion of each semester, MEC processes the faculty/course evaluations, generates individual faculty reports, and provides various statistical reports for academic departments.
-The reports are generally uploaded to the reporting site in seven (7) business days after the Post Grade Deadline of the regular session (Session 1).
+The reports are generally uploaded to the reporting site within three (3) business days after the Post Grade Deadline of the regular session (Session 1).

-The faculty/course evaluation reports will not be processed during the final exam period and during the grading period.
-The processing starts one day after Post Grade Deadline as published in the University of Houston's Academic Calendar.
+The processing of faculty/course evaluation reports starts one day after Post Grade Deadline as published in the University of Houston's Academic Calendar.

 Faculty/course evaluation reports:

-- Faculty: please click on Faculty Reports section.
-Cougarnet ID credentials are required to view the reports.
+- Faculty: please visit AccessUH.
+Cougarnet ID credentials are required to view the reports under Course Instructor.

-- Students: please visit AccessUH, click on course evaluation icon, and then click on View Reports.
+- Students: please visit AccessUH, click on the course evaluation icon, and then click on View Reports.

-The CD for the evaluations are available at the MD Anderson Library.
+The CD for the evaluation reports is available at the MD Anderson Library.

 Administration of Online Faculty/Course Evaluations in Class

-Faculty are encouraged to set aside class-time for students to complete their faculty/course evaluations.
-By allocating 10-15 minutes during class for students to complete course evaluations, instructors are not only increasing the overall student response rates, but they are also increasing the likelihood that students have time to think through their responses.
+Faculty are encouraged to set aside class time for students to complete their faculty/course evaluations.
+By allocating 10-15 minutes during class for students to complete course evaluations, instructors are not only increasing the overall student response rates but are also increasing the likelihood that students have time to think through their responses.

 In preparation for in-class completion of faculty/course evaluations, faculty may want to remind students to bring a mobile device to class (smartphone, tablet, laptop).